FaiyadAhmedSudipto/computoria-client-side-assigment11/README.md

 This is a website for a Computer servicing company called Computoria.

 ## Important Links & Resources
-Server deploied with Heroku.
+**Server** Server deploied with Heroku.
 Visit these link:-- https://salty-stream-67621.herokuapp.com/ Livesite deploied with Firebase, Visit these link:-- https://computoria-the-last-assignment.web.app/